Worries grow as deadline for whale-friendly gear draws near

-Lobstermen are going to have to begin using weakened rope or special inserts to weaken existing rope starting in May in some waters to help protect critically endangered North Atlantic right whales.
+BANGOR — Lobstermen will have to start using weakened rope or special inserts to weaken existing rope beginning in May in some waters to help protect critically endangered North Atlantic right whales.

-The Maine Department of Marine Resources has received numerous complaints that there isn’t a sufficient supply of approved ropes or weak links, a spokesperson told the Bangor Daily News.
+The Maine Department of Marine Resources has received numerous complaints that there isn’t a sufficient supply of approved ropes or the plastic links, a spokesperson told the Bangor Daily News.

 The department plans to notify federal regulators of the problem so they’re aware of the potential compliance challenges.